ZipCodeCore/stringsandthings.maven/README.md

 (Wait, how do I run the tests?
 I'm glad you asked.
 You can run the tests by right-clicking on the file `StringThingsTest.java` and selecting `Run 'StringThingsTest'`.)
 (Maybe you are starting to get this?)

+## Writing the code

+You need to write code in `StringThings.java` to make the tests pass.
+You can do this by writing code in the methods that are already there.
+You can also add new methods if you want to.
+(You don't have to, but you can if you want to.)

 ## How to Submit

 ### Part 1 -  _Pushing_ local changes to remote repository